skiptools/skip-device/README.md

 ## Magnetometer

-The `MagnetometerProvider` type provides an `AsyncStream<MagnetometerEvent>` of device magnetometer changes.
+The `MagnetometerProvider` type provides an `AsyncThrowingStream<MagnetometerEvent, Error>` of device magnetometer changes.

 It can be used in a View like this: